-We've scheduled watershed sampling in eight regions across the state to obtain a consistent, objective picture of biological, chemical, and habitat conditions and to track trends.
-The program is designed to answer questions about the overall condition of watersheds.
+We've scheduled watershed surveys in eight regions across the state to obtain a consistent, objective picture of biological, chemical, and physical conditions, and to track trends.
+The program is designed to answer questions about the overall stream conditions of Washington and each of its eight regions.
+It's also intended to show how these conditions might be changing.

-During 2018, we will collect samples at 50 streams and rivers in the Northeastern Washington region between July 1 and Oct.
-15. We first sampled this region in 2012.
+During 2022, we'll observe the health of aquatic biological communities and their habitat among 50 randomly selected streams and rivers in the Coastal Region between July 1 and Oct.
+15. We previously surveyed this region in 2010 and 2014.

 |Status and Trends Monitoring Regions